alexandrabenamar/Who-Wins/docs/README.md

 ### To execute ...

-Execute each method one by one ...
+Execute the wanted method in the /learning repository.

 ## Authors